Sigurd Rosted

-Sigurd Rosted (/no/; born 22 July 1994) is a Norwegian professional footballer who plays as a centre-back for Major League Soccer club Toronto FC.
+Sigurd Rosted (/no/; born 22 July 1994) is a Norwegian professional footballer who plays as a centre-back for Eliteserien club Sarpsborg 08.

 Described as a calm and intelligent centre-back with leading abilities, Rosted began his career in his native Norway and made the move to Belgian Gent in January 2018 before making the move to Brøndby one and a half years later.
 He won the Danish Superliga with Brøndby in 2021, before joining Major League Soccer side Toronto FC in January 2023.

 Rosted was an international for the Norway under-21 team, receiving his only call-up in 2017.
 His made his first appearance for the Norway senior team in 2018, scoring a goal in a friendly against Albania.

 Club career

 Early career

 Born in Oslo, Rosted played youth football Hasle-Løren and Kjelsås, before joining Sarpsborg 08 ahead of the 2015 season.
 Prior to signing, he had been diagnosed with Bekhterev's disease, a type of arthritis mainly affecting his back, but medication allowed him to play professionally.
 Rosted made his professional debut in September 2015 against Odds BK.